 All our Scottish cruises throughout the islands and Sounds of the Outer and Inner Hebrides and Argyll are designed with the region's spectacular wildlife in mind and our guests are always delighted at the wealth of wildlife they encounter on our cruises.
 All of our Scottish small boat cruises are wildlife cruises.
 But please note that all our itineraries are example itineraries and are, of course, weather dependent.
 Occasionally we might choose an alternative route and night anchorage.

 From the decks of the St Hilda and from the tender we can see an incredible amount of rare bird and marine life.
 Just below the surface of the sea we can sample and examine the minute and spectacular world of plankton.
-We can set lobster pots, explore the rock pools and even fish for our supper - all this makes for a perfect wildlife holiday in Scotland.
+We can set lobster pots, explore the rock pools and even fish for our supper - all this makes for a perfect Scottish wildlife holiday.

 Recently we had a humpback whale breach in front of the boat - that was a truly unforgettable example of wildlife Scotland.